 Thanks to Dustin’s brilliant suggestion, I have learned that putting the tomato mixture on top of the melted cheese, as opposed to melting the cheese on top, makes it easier to eat without it all falling off as you take a bite and keeps the bread from getting as soggy.

-6 oz. fresh grape tomatoes, chopped into quarters
+6 oz. fresh grape or cherry tomatoes, sliced into halves, through stem

 1/4 cup olive oil

 2 1/2 tbsp. balsamic vinegar

 1/4 cup (12-15 leaves) fresh basil, roughly chopped